i80and/minio-docs/source/kubernetes/minio-kubernetes-overview.rst

       *Required*

-      The total capacity of the new MinIO Tenant zone. :mc:`kubectl minio` divides the capacity by the number of
-      :mc-cmd-option:`~kubectl minio tenant create volumes` to determine the amount of ``resources.requests.storage`` to set for each Persistent Volume Claim (``PVC``).
+      The total capacity of the new MinIO Tenant zone. :mc:`kubectl minio` divides the capacity by the number of :mc-cmd-option:`~kubectl minio tenant expand volumes` to determine the amount of ``resources.requests.storage`` to set for each Persistent Volume Claim (``PVC``).

-      If the existing Persistent Volumes (``PV``) in the cluster cannot satisfy the requested storage, :mc:`kubectl minio tenant create` hangs and waits until the required storage exists.
+      If the existing Persistent Volumes (``PV``) in the cluster cannot satisfy the requested storage, :mc:`kubectl minio tenant expand` hangs and waits until the required storage exists.

    .. mc-cmd:: namespace
       :option:

       The namespace in which to create the new MinIO Tenant zone.
+The namespace *must* match that of the MinIO Tenant being extended.

       Defaults to ``minio``.